Refugee Crisis: Modular solutions

 20th February 2016

-fourLINK have recently been providing built environment consulting services and accommodation construction consulting with temporary modular accommodation solutions for refugees arriving in Sweden.
+fourLINK have recently designed and built modular housing accommodation for refugees arriving into Sweden.
 The plight of millions of displaced Syrian citizens around the world has continued to make headlines in recent months, and nowhere more than Sweden, which has been receiving roughly 10,000 migrants every week since autumn 2015.
 Sweden.
 The plight of millions of displaced Syrian citizens around the world has continued to make headlines in recent months, and nowhere more than Sweden, which has been receiving roughly 10,000 migrants every week since autumn 2015.

 It is estimated that over 163,000 migrants applied for asylum in Sweden in 2015, the highest per capita in Europe.